 New England College of Optometry provides an in-depth pathway through clinical education that affords a set of experiences designed to prepare students for success in their future careers.
-Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including hospitals, community health centers, private practices, and mobile eye clinics.
+Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including comprehensive vision centers, hospitals, community health centers, private practices, and veterans medical centers.

 Education Rooted in Clinical Experiences

-Beginning in their second year, students begin to practice their skills throughout our clinical network, receiving the opportunity to work in private practices, HMOs, hospitals, corporate and multidisciplinary health centers.
+Beginning in their second year, students begin to practice their skills throughout the NECO Clinical Network, receiving the opportunity to work in private practices, HMOs, hospitals, corporate and multidisciplinary health centers.
 Students rotate through three different clinical rotations in their third year, followed by an entirely clinical fourth year.
 These final clinical rotations are available at more than 50 clinical practice site throughout New England, the United States, and even worldwide.
-View 2014-2015 Final Year Rotations by State.

 The NECO Clinical Network includes local, national, and international clinical sites for students to practice their skills as they become experienced doctors.
-In addition to New England Eye’s vision clinics, clinical affiliates, and partners, the College maintains teaching and service affiliations with VA hospitals, US Public Health Service centers, major ophthalmic practices and other health facilities throughout the country and in Canada and China.
+In addition to NECO’s academic vision clinics (NECO Center for Eye Care), clinical affiliates, and partners, the College maintains teaching and service affiliations with VA hospitals, US Public Health Service centers, major ophthalmic practices and other health facilities throughout the country and in Canada and China.
 The fourth year of the Doctor of Optometry degree program is entirely clinical and provides students the opportunity to do four full-time clinical rotation assignments at more than 50 clinical practice sites throughout New England, the United States, China, England, and Canada.
 Learn more about our final year Externship Program.